MurilosSampaio/open-sfdi/README.md

 First you must capture the reference phantom values and then the samples images.

-(note, the picamera sometimes needs some distortion correction or calibration)
+(note, the picamera sometimes needs some distortion correction or calibration, the models use a 20 mm-1 spatial frequency, make sure to ajust the images to have the correct distance between the projections fringes)

 ### Acknowledgments